 If you are familiar with the Chinese cuisine, you will know how popular dim sum dishes are.
-These perfect bite-sized goodies vary from buns, to dumplings, rolls or wraps.
+These perfect bite-size goodies vary from buns, to dumplings, rolls or wraps.
 Although the steamed dim sum are more common, baking or frying are also popular methods of cooking them.

 The filling can be anything from pork, seafood, chicken or various vegetarian options.
 I can't tell how much l love dim sum, give me any shape or filling, and l'd eat until l pop.
 So, it does not come as a surprise that l wanted to make some myself.

 I thought l better start with the easy ones, and these lovely baked buns are absolutely gorgeous.
 You really have to try these Chinese buns.
 They are so flavourful, soft, and easier to make than you think.
 They might not be like the Chinese Buns from China Town, but still.

 Chinese food is so tasty, I absolutely love it!
 And since we talked about Chinese appetizers, although it's not a dim sum, another great choice for a party are the chicken satay skewers.

 If you’ve tried my BAKED CHINESE BUNS WITH MUSHROOM FILLING or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 2 1/4 cups of plain flour
+- 2 ¼ cups plain flour

-- 2 1/2 tsp dried fast-action yeast
+- 2 ½ teaspoon dried fast-action yeast

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1 tbsp caster sugar
+- 1 tablespoon caster sugar

-- 1/2 cup warm water
+- ½ cup warm water

-- 3 tbsp vegetable oil
+- 3 tablespoon vegetable oil

 - 1 egg beaten